 A large Indian statue just off the highway in Oklahoma.

 Another purpose for going was that my friend's church, Friendly Foyil Baptist Church, was having their Vacation Bible School.
 The VBS they were doing is Lifeway's Boomerang Express.
 This is the same VBS that the mission team going to Venezuela in a month is also doing.
 I went there to get ideas for the planning and preparation for the mission trip.
 Since I was a visiting missionary, I was one of the focused missionaries of the week, speaking with the children during their missions class.
-During the week, the children were bringing in their loose change as their offerings for missions.
-The church decided to give that money to me to support me in my ministry. :-) After the VBS was over, the church donated many of their decorations, teacher guides, and craft items to our mission team to use in Venezuela.
-What a blessing they are!!

 I was also able to observe this same VBS at another church.
 The people at this church were very friendly and wanted to help me out in any way they could with materials for the Venezuelan VBS.
 While I had to leave before the end of the week, they are seeing how they can be used by God to be a blessing for the church in Venezuela.